Lupus and Rib Pain: Causes and 9 Ways To Manage It | MyLupusTeam

 • Endocarditis — Inflammation or growths on your heart valves

-In some cases, you may develop rib pain because of factors that don’t have anything to do with your lupus.
+In some cases, you may develop rib or chest pain because of factors that don’t have anything to do with your lupus.

 Additionally, several types of arthritis can cause pain in your spine or nearby ribs.

-If you are experiencing ongoing rib pain, tell your doctor.
+If you’re having ongoing rib pain, tell your doctor.
 Your health care team can recommend tests that help diagnose any pain-triggering conditions.

 9 Ways To Treat Rib Pain While Living With Lupus